Features, Men's Hockey

 In the latter stages of his playing career, Cohen was rehabbing from an injury in Boston when he bumped into Garabedian at a 5K.
 The producer was around BU’s teams in the late 2000s, and he got to know Cohen and some of his teammates, especially on the national champion 2009 group.

-Garabedian was scouting for former players to join NESN as analysts, and Cohen — who he remembered as talkative and articulate — fit the bill.
+Garabedian was scouting for former players to join NESN as analysts, and Cohen — who he remembered as talkative and articulate — seemed like a fit.

 “He had a gift of gab that was natural, and he had conviction of what he was talking about,” Garabedian said.
 “So those are the things that I look for and I see a young guy like that in college and say, ‘Okay, keep tabs on him whenever he retires.’”